-The debate sought to establish Buddhism as a religion with a deep-rooted spiritual, moral and scientific background, which could be proved through research and discussion and to acquire the reverence it deserve by the British rulers and the international community in general.
+The debate sought to establish Buddhism as a religion with a deep-rooted spiritual, moral, and scientific background, which could be proved through research and discussion and to acquire the reverence it deserves by the British rulers and the international community in general.

 The second success recorded at Deepaduttaramaya was the declaration of Vesak Poya as a public holiday.
-It all started when a Buddhist Perahera was organised by Ven.
+It all started when a Buddhist Perahera was organized by Ven.
 Gunananda Thera from Borella Temple to Deepaduttaramaya on March 25, 1883, which was a Vesak full moon Poya.
-The Perahera instigated much violence on its way and the attack was known as ‘Kotahena Keralla’ or the revolt at Kotahena.
+The Perahera instigated much violence on its way and the attack was known as ‘Kotahena Kerala’ or the revolt at Kotahena.
 The revolt took one life but the police failed to arrest the attackers.
-The sheer violence of the attack and the inertness of the police attracted international attention and an investigation committee consisting Buddhist and colonial representation was appointed.
+The sheer violence of the attack and the inertness of the police attracted international attention and an investigation committee consisting of Buddhist and colonial representatives was appointed.

-Representations made by foreign and local Buddhists to the Queen and the governor through the committee triggered the declaration of Vesak Full Moon Poya day as public holiday since April 25, 1885.
-The newly designed five colour Buddhist flag was hoisted at Deepaduttaramaya for the first time that day to celebrate the newest triumph.
+Representations made by foreign and local Buddhists to the Queen and the governor through the committee triggered the declaration of Vesak Full Moon Poya Day as a public holiday on April 25, 1885.
+The newly designed five-colour Buddhist flag was hoisted at Deepaduttaramaya for the first time that day to celebrate the newest triumph.

 Deepaduttaramaya is also cherished by Thai Buddhists and Thai royalty for the great importance the temple holds in Thai history.

-Although declared an archaeological reserve and a landmark, the temple is dying a slow death with the neighbourhood encroaching into temple grounds and vandals destroying historical murals on the shrine room walls.
+Although declared an archaeological reserve and a landmark, the temple is dying a slow death with the neighborhood encroaching into temple grounds and vandals destroying historical murals on the shrine room walls.